-Changes in the obligation due to the passage of time are recognized as a regulatory asset using the effective interest method.
+Changes in the obligation due to the passage of time are recognized as an operating expense or regulatory asset using the effective interest method.
 Changes in the obligation due to changes in estimated cash flows are to be recognized as an adjustment of the carrying amount of the related long-lived asset that is depreciated over the remaining life of the asset.